An Easy Homemade Cake for Citrus Lovers!

 No mixer required for this recipe.
 Instead, you’ll need two mixing bowls and a whisk.
 You’ll also want to grab a 9″ round cake pan!
 We love buying precut parchment rounds for cakes, it makes removing the cakes SO easy!

-- Coat a 9-inch cake pan with nonstick cooking spray, then line the bottom with parchment paper.
+- Prepare the pan.
+Coat a 9-inch cake pan with nonstick cooking spray, then line the bottom with parchment paper.

-- In a large bowl, whisk together flour, sugar, a teaspoon of salt, baking powder, and baking soda.
+- Mix the dry ingredients.
+In a large bowl, whisk together flour, sugar, a teaspoon of salt, baking powder, and baking soda.

-- In a separate bowl, whisk together the wet ingredients: extra virgin olive oil, milk, eggs, lemon zest, a couple of tablespoons of lemon juice, and vanilla extract.
+- Whisk wet ingredients: extra virgin olive oil, milk, eggs, lemon zest, a couple of tablespoons of lemon juice, and vanilla extract.
 Gently fold the wet and dry ingredients.

-- Pour the batter into the prepared cake pan, then smooth out the top.
+- Bake the cake.
+Pour the batter into the prepared cake pan, then smooth out the top.
 Bake until the cake puffs up and is golden on top.
 A cake tester or toothpick should come out clean from the center of the cake.

 - Let the cake cool, then invert onto a wire rack.
 Before serving, dust the cake with powdered sugar, then slice and enjoy!